AmeriCorps in Action

 New Techniques for Supporting Students

-Molly began her Math Corps service in the fall of 2015, albeit with a bit of skepticism.
-She knew the program was effective for students, but worried about abandoning her personal math teaching techniques in favor of the program’s instruction.
+Molly began her Math Corps service in the fall of 2015 with a bit of skepticism.
+She knew the program was effective for students, but worried about pivoting from the teaching techniques she had used in her classroom.
 As she dug into the tutoring process, she soon changed her tune.
 Math Corps’ techniques weren’t so different than hers, and best of all, she saw firsthand how effective they are.

 “I loved the methods that I was learning,” she recalls of her early training.
 “Some of them, I still use now in my teaching!”